-Student Organizations and Activities (Ugrd) Office of Student Activities
+Student Organizations and Activities (Ugrd)

+Office of Student Activities

-The Office of Student Leadership & Engagement, formerly known as Student Activities, located on the first floor of Crooker Center, oversees all club activity on campus, in addition to advising and collaborating with Executive Student Organizations.
-In addition to coordinating events and student enrichment activities throughout the year, the Office organizes leadership initiatives such as the Centralized Leadership Process as well as hosts campus wide events including Family Weekend, Deck the Mall, Easter Eggstravaganza and the end-of-semester Late Night Breakfasts.
+The Office of Student Activities, located on the first floor of Crooker Center, oversees all club activity on campus, in addition to advising and collaborating with Executive Student Organizations.
+In addition to coordinating events and student enrichment activities throughout the year, the Office organizes leadership initiatives such as the Centralized Leadership Process and Leadership Summit, as well as hosts campus wide events including Family Weekend, Deck the Mall, Commuter Appreciation Day, Celts' Day of Service, and the end-of-semester Late Night Breakfasts.